facebookresearch/fairseq/examples/constrained_decoding/README.md

 ## Quick start

 Constrained search is enabled by adding the command-line argument `--constraints` to `fairseq-interactive`.
-Constraints are appended to each line of input, separated by tabs.
-Each constraint (one or more tokens) is a separate field.
+Constraints (which mean positive constraints by default) and negative constraints are appended to each line of input, separated by '##'.
+When there is no '##', positive constraints is used by default.
+Each constraint (one or more tokens) inside either of two types is separated by tabs and is a separate field.

 The following command, using [Fairseq's WMT19 German--English model](https://github.com/pytorch/fairseq/blob/master/examples/wmt19/README.md),
-translates the sentence *Die maschinelle Übersetzung ist schwer zu kontrollieren.* with the constraints "hard" and "to influence".
+translates the sentence *Die maschinelle Übersetzung ist schwer zu kontrollieren.* with the constraints "hard" and "to influence", and the negative constraints "machine translation" and "Machine".

-    echo -e "Die maschinelle Übersetzung ist schwer zu kontrollieren.\thard\ttoinfluence" \
+    echo -e "Die maschinelle Übersetzung ist schwer zu kontrollieren.\thard\tto influence##machine translation\tMachine" \
     | normalize.py | tok.py \
     | fairseq-interactive /path/to/model \
       --path /path/to/model/model1.pt \